Reuh/candran/README.md

 print(a, b, c) -- 1, 2, nil
 ```

-Candran allows to use `if`, `do`, `while`, `repeat` and `for` statements as expressions.
+`if`, `do`, `while`, `repeat` and `for` statements can be used as expressions.
 Their content will be run as if they were run in a separate function which is immediatly run.

 ##### One line statements
 ```lua